hyPiRion/text-unquote/README.md

 for a templating library/other tool.

 **The examples provided are _not_ secure for general purpose input.
-Please read** **the section about security before exposing this to "unsafe" inputs.**
+Please read** **the section about security before exposing this to potentially unsafe input.**

 ## Quickstart